gakalmar/Notes/CSS_and_Events.md

                     document.getElementById('myButton').addEventListener('click', function() {
                         console.log('Button clicked using addEventListener!');
                     });

+            - Attach different functions to the same event, on the same object:

+                    myElement.addEventListener("click", functionA);
+                    myElement.addEventListener("click", functionB);

             - Possibility to add it to multiple elements:
                 - Add it to each element: